ryanmillard/bloxopoly/README.md

 ![bloxopoly_logo](https://github.com/ryanmillard/Monopoly-Remake/assets/110338235/2d1b5c53-9a54-44f5-837f-742d10478345)

-It was written in Lua as that's the language that Roblox Studio uses.
-I used this engine because Lua is similar to Python meaning it would be easy for me to learn.
-This project can't be downloaded and ran easily due to the engine.
-However, some code and screenshots will be displayed to show you what it looks like.
-The game currently supports: Mobile, Tablet, PC and Xbox.
+Bloxopoly is a Monopoly inspired game built in Roblox Studio.
+I grew up playing Roblox, which is a big part of why I chose it for this project.
+Lua, the programming language the engine uses, is also similar to Python which made the learning curve manageable.
+As a Roblox experience, it can't be run outside the platform, but code snippets and screenshots are included below to showcase the work.
+The game supports PC, mobile, tablet and console (Xbox/PlayStation).
+Development wrapped up in late 2023.
+It remains one of my most ambitious personal projects, accumulating **38.8k plays** and an **82% positive rating** on the platform.

 # Screenshots